nlgreenerton/thp-nlp/gpudmm/README.md

 ## GPU-based Dirichlet multinomial mixture model (GPUDMM)

 Largely based on [this code](https://github.com/WHUIR/GPUDMM/tree/2b89d949557e99cbfce714a7c486f954f0c65ee8), but implemented in Python.
 Changed to include `random_state` variable to standardize initial topic settings of documents and for reproducibility.
 TFIDF-weighting can be toggled with `tfidf` setting.
 Documents without any tokens are assigned label -1 and not involved in any fitting steps.
+The code will run some specified number of iterations then, upon completion of those iterations, do a final topic assignment based on the highest probability label for each document.

 Usage:
 ```python